Login

 'His music speaks direct from the heart to the heart.'
 (Rob Barnett, MusicWeb International)

-Random Audio Sample: Federation flourish : full orchestra by Brenton Broadstock, from the CD Music for Federation.
+Random Audio Sample: The Mountain : full orchestra by Brenton Broadstock, from the CD Timeless

 Photo of Brenton Broadstock

-Born in Melbourne, Brenton Broadstock studied history, politics and music at Monash University, composition and theory with Donald Freund at the University of Memphis (USA) and with Peter Sculthorpe at the University of Sydney.
-He received the Doctor of Music from the University of Melbourne where he was Professor of Music and Head of Composition until 2007.
+Brenton Broadstock was born in Melbourne, Australia.
+He studied history, politics and music at Monash University, and later composition and theory with Donald Freund at Memphis State University in the USA and with Peter Sculthorpe at the University of Sydney.
+The University of Melbourne awarded him the Doctor of Music degree in 1987.

-In 2004, Torre di Forza was the test piece at the Sydney International Piano Competition.
-ABC Classics released a CD of his orchestral works with Ola Rudner conducting the Tasmanian Symphony Orchestra in December 2005.
+In 2004 his solo piano work Torre di Forza was the test piece at the Sydney International Piano Competition, and in 2005 ABC Classics released a CD of orchestral works performed by the Tasmanian Symphony Orchestra conducted by Ola Rudner.
 His chamber opera based on Ray Bradbury's Fahrenheit 451 was performed in Bonn, Germany in April 2006.
+His music is available on over 45 commercial CDs worldwide.

 Selected Commissions